Jalen Brunson NBA Playoffs Player Props: Knicks vs. Heat

 Jalen Brunson Insights vs. the Heat

-- He's taken 4.7 threes per game, or 11.0% of his team's shots from beyond the arc this season.
+- He's connected on 2.0 threes per game, or 12.9% of his team's makes from beyond the arc this season.

-- Brunson's Knicks average 101 possessions per game, which ranks 23rd among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- Brunson's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Knicks average 101.0 per game, which ranks 23rd among NBA teams.

-- The Heat are the second-best defensive squad in the NBA, conceding 109.8 points per game.

-- On the glass, the Heat are ranked sixth in the league, conceding 41.9 rebounds per game.
+- On the boards, the Heat have conceded 41.9 rebounds per game, which puts them sixth in the league.

-- In terms of assists, the Heat are ranked 14th in the league, allowing 25.6 per game.
+- Giving up 25.6 assists per game, the Heat are the 14th-ranked team in the league.

 Jalen Brunson vs. the Heat